zoldy001/Sales-Forcasting-and-Data-Analysis/README.md

 Sales peak in **January,** driven by seasonality and holiday promotions, with a general upward trend despite fluctuations.
 Promotions significantly boost sales, increasing the median from 4,000–5,000 units during non-promotional periods to 7,000–8,000 units, while also reducing variance. **Store type** and **product assortment** have the largest impact on performance, with type ‘b’ stores and extra assortments generating the highest revenue.

-These findings suggest that the main levers for boosting sales and driving growth are: promotions, expanding product assortments, and optimizing high-performing store types.
+The main levers for boosting sales and driving growth are: promotions, expanding product assortments, and optimizing high-performing store types.

 ## Insights Deep Dive
 ### Store Performance & Location: